sineadmcl13/ocpjp-11-upgrade-exam-prep/notes/services_in_a_modular_application/design_service_type_load_using_service_loader_check_for_dependencies.md

 ### Design a service type, load the services using ServiceLoader, check for dependencies of the services including consumer module and provider module

 #### Designing services
 A service is a single type, usually an interface or abstract class.
-THhe type may have nay accessibility.
+The type may have any accessibility.
 The API specification gives 2 general guidelines for design

  - A service should declare as many methods as needed to allow service providers to communicate their domain-specific